 With on-demand phone interviews, you get a consistent candidate experience, even more so than video interviews.
 Consistency is essential in ensuring that every candidate gets the same opportunity.
 On-demand interviews allow recruiters to record their questions and deliver them in the same manner to every candidate.

 Plus, the flexibility of on-demand phone interviews extends to both candidates and recruiters.
 Neither will ever have to schedule around the other for the screening, and each can conduct their side of the interview at a time of their convenience.
 Qualifi’s research has found that the flexibility to interview outside of typical business hours brings in 75.5% more interviews than traditional methods.
-Between this consistency and flexibility, one-way phone interviews are simply the superior option.
+Between this consistency and flexibility, virtual phone interviews are simply the superior option.
 However, there is yet another benefit to discuss.